Skip to main content

 Recognizing the blessings in one's life is a gift.
 Pychoanalyst Melanie Klein wrote that envy is a central element of depression that eats away at the capacity for gratitude.
 It leaves us with deep concerns about what we don’t have, which overwhelms the sense of what we do have.
 This often has roots that go far back in our lives, sometimes to childhood and family relationships, which can be explored and, one hopes, resolved in psychotherapy.
 Gratitude can be cultivated, as seen by the proliferation of people who write in gratitude journals.
 Lovingkindness meditation is a well-known practice among those who meditate.
 It focuses on directing loving thoughts toward self and others and can be a powerful antidote to envy and help promote a sense of gratitude.

-Keep in mind that Thanksgiving occurs deep in the heart of fall and impending winter, when the days are near the shortest of the year.
-Many people are developing Seasonal Affective Disorder.
+Keep in mind that winter holidays take place during the season with the shortest days (and least amount of sunlight) of the year.
+Many people suffer from Seasonal Affective Disorder, often without knowing it.
 As a psychiatrist, my phone rings off the hook at the beginning of fall ,with people experiencing an exacerbation of their depressive symptoms.
 Somethings thinking that you can't stand your family get-togethers is actually your biological depression talking.

 advertisement